rocky/python-control-flow/README.rst

 If any basic block is jumped to using a jump-out (or end scope) kind of edge, then the box has a brown outline.

-Inside the block text, we now add the dominator region number for a block in parenthesis.
-For example, Basic blocks, 4 and 5 are in dominator region 3 and so are marked "(3)" after their basic block number.
+Inside the block text, we now add the dominator region number for a block in parentheses.
+For example, Basic blocks 4 and 5 are in dominator region 3, and so are marked "(3)" after their basic block number.
 The dominator number for a basic block is the same as its basic block number.
 So Basic Block 3 is also Dominator Region 3.

 Note that even though basic blocks 4 and 5 are at the same indentation level, they are in different *scopes* under basic block 3.